matuskalas/carpentrycon-2020/slides.md

 - Sometimes make a code-along exercise and always repeat similar exercise in breakout rooms

---> Move on when about 70% have answered so delegate potential misunderstanding to helpers during group exercises.
+*Move on when about 70% have answered so delegate potential misunderstanding to helpers during group exercises.
+*
 ---

 ## Get help and group exercises in a breakout room